nix-community/noogle/pesto/README.md

 Which can the be passed

-`cargo run -- --pos-file result --format json ./out.json`
+`cargo run -- --pos-file result ./out.json`

 It is recommended to remove all unneeded entries and operate on minimal list that contains only one entry.